kinglouisxiv/gunnerkrigg/README.md

 #Gunnerkrigg Online Searchable Site
-Files for the online searchable Gunnerkrigg Court site: http://www.louisxiv.co.uk/gunnerkrigg/ Index.txt is parsed into HTML by a python script
+Files for the online searchable Gunnerkrigg Court site: http://www.louisxiv.co.uk/gunnerkrigg/ Index.txt is parsed into HTML by a python script [cig.py](https://github.com/kinglouisxiv/cig)

 ##Getting Started
-Please send me a PM on the <a href="http://gunnerkrigg.proboards.com/">forums</a> or reply to the <a href="http://gunnerkrigg.proboards.com/thread/1883/searchable-database-comics?page=1">forum post</a> if you want to get involved and we can get you started.
+Please send snipergirl a PM on the <a href="http://gunnerkrigg.proboards.com/">forums</a> or reply to the <a href="http://gunnerkrigg.proboards.com/thread/1883/searchable-database-comics?page=1">forum post</a> if you want to get involved and we can get you started.

 For more information see the <a href="https://github.com/snipergirl/gunnerkrigg/wiki">Wiki</a> for this project

 ###Tagging guide
 - What to tag?
 Anything relevant that can be seen in the page that people might want to search for
-- The top priority is to tag all the characters, settings and important props; other things can be added later if you're not sure
+- The top priority is to tag all the characters, settings and important props; other things can be added later if you're not sure.
 - It's best to use tags that already exist (check alltags.txt) if possible.
-If you need to add a new tag, add it to alltags.txt at the same time with a description; use tags such as "GoodHope" rather than "GoodHopeHospital" as tags can be described
+If you need to add a new tag, add it to alltags.txt at the same time with a description; keep tags short but meaningful: "GoodHope" rather than "GoodHopeHospital" -- as tags can be described.
-- At the moment, just tag characters who are seen (in the main action, flashbacks, memories), rather than mentioned (this may change)
+- At the moment, just tag characters who are seen (in the main action, flashbacks, memories), rather than mentioned (this may change).
-- Important props/items such as the blinker stone need to be tagged
+- Important props/items such as the blinker stone need to be tagged.
-- Recurring characters should be tagged by name or a specific description if possible; generic characters should be referred to as "teacher" or "students" or "LaserCow"
+- Recurring characters should be tagged by name or a specific description if possible; generic characters should be referred to as "teacher" or "students" or "LaserCow".
 - If you can tag things like alchemical symbols that would be very useful.
-If you are not sure what a symbol is, tag it as "symbol" and make a new post on the forum and ask- there are a lot of knowledgeable people out there!
+If you are not sure what a symbol is, tag it as "symbol" and make a new post on the forum and ask -- there are a lot of knowledgeable people out there!
 - The forum, tvtropes and the Gunnerkrigg Wiki (gunnerkrigg.wikia.com) are invaluable for information on who and what exists in the comic
-- At the moment we are not tagging the cover pages however this might change
+- At the moment we are not tagging the cover pages however this might change (update: it has changed!)
 - Treatises are obviously full of tag-material!
-Have a go and we'll all contribute further tags as necessary
+Have a go and we'll all contribute further tags as necessary.

 ###How to use the tagging helper
+_N.B. the tagging helper probably does not work with the newer ```key:value``` index_

 - The tagging helper will work out of the box- just open "taghelper.htm".
 - Ideally, install Python 2.x.x (current production version 2.7.5) (available at http://www.python.org/getit/); then whenever you want to update it with your latest index.txt, just run "taghelper.py".

 ###Starting with GitHub
-- First you need one of us (probably me) to give you access to the repo.
-Please send me a PM on the <a href="http://gunnerkrigg.proboards.com/">forums</a> or reply to the <a href="http://gunnerkrigg.proboards.com/thread/1883/searchable-database-comics?page=1">forum post</a> if you want access.
+- First you need one of us (probably snipergirl) to give you access to the repo.
+Please send snipergirl a PM on the <a href="http://gunnerkrigg.proboards.com/">forums</a> or reply to the <a href="http://gunnerkrigg.proboards.com/thread/1883/searchable-database-comics?page=1">forum post</a> if you want access.
 - You can either edit the files directly on the website and commit changes that way or:
 - You can download a program for win/mac/linux
 - Install it and run it